jc141x/jc141-bash/setup/readme.md

 This is a 4 step setup guide which takes a few moments to follow with streamlined commands for installation of required components.

+In return for this extended involvment for your part towards running our releases you get a number of useful features.

+- Running releases without extracting them through the use of DwarFS.
+- Blocking WAN activity through the use of bindToInterface. (optional)
+- Complete filesystem isolation through the use of bubblewrap.
+Guaranteeing safety for running proprietary files.
+- A highly flexible use of scripting which enables users to achieve a lot of wishes such as: recreating dwarfs files, using own compilation/custom versions of software since we rely on packages instead of static linking and some other options available.

 <br><br>

 ### Supported GNU/Linux Distributions